TGAP4/app-starter-kit/README.md

 - Create a new repository using this template
 - Create a new Web Service on Render and connect to the GitHub repository.
 Select Docker as the language, and deploy
+  - Add any environment variables to a [secret file](https://docs.render.com/configure-environment-variables#secret-files)
 - Clone the repository locally, run `bun install` to install dependencies, then `bun run prisma generate` to generate the Prisma Client

 ## How-To